Leah Johnson (writer): Career

+Writing career

-Johnson began the manuscript for her debut novel You Should See Me In A Crown in 2018 as a graduate student at Sarah Lawrence College.
+Johnson began the manuscript for her debut novel You Should See Me in a Crown in 2018 as a graduate student at Sarah Lawrence College.
 After publishing an Electric Literature essay about the dearth of diverse YA literature, editor Sarah Landis reached out to help her craft a book proposal.
-You Should See Me In A Crown centers a Black queer teenager who runs for Prom Queen to win a college scholarship.
+You Should See Me in a Crown centers a Black queer teenager who runs for prom queen to win a college scholarship.
 Johnson described the book as "very much an homage to the work that I love the most...John Hughes movies of the eighties, the teen romantic comedies of the late '90s, early aughts...
 I love those stories so much and wanted to see someone like me reflected in them as more than a sidekick."
 Published in 2020 by Scholastic, the book received critical acclaim.
 It received a Stonewall Book honor and was selected as Reese Witherspoon's first YA book of the month, among other accolades.
+You Should See Me in a Crown was among over 729 books that were banned or challenged in 2021.
+In 2022 Johnson received the Indiana Authors award for Young Adult Literature for You Should See Me in a Crown.

-Her second novel Rise to the Sun was released on July 6, 2021.
+Her second novel Rise to the Sun was released on July 6, 2021 by Scholastic.
 The book is about "two girls named Toni and Olivia who both go to a music festival and search for two very different things."
+In a starred review Publishers Weekly described the book: "Here, Johnson pens a love letter to the healing power of music, enduring friendship, summertime love stories, and hard-won resilience."

+Her middle grade debut, Ellie Engle Saves Herself, was published on May 2, 2023 under Disney-Hyperion.
+The book follows a young girl who discovers she has an amazing superpower.
+Kirkus Reviews stated in a positive review, "This fast-paced, humorous novel will have readers racing to the end as they fall in love with Ellie’s quirky and authentic personality.
+Johnson deftly explores identity and responsibility to ourselves and others in this joyful coming-of-age story."
+Ellie Engle Saves Herself was shortlisted for the 2024 Lambda Literary Award for Middle Grade Literature.

+In 2023 it was announced that Johnson and author George M. Johnson signed a seven-figure book deal with FSG Books for Young Readers.
+They plan to write two romantic comedies, with the first to be released in 2025.

+In November 2024, Johnson released an anthology titled Black Girl Power through the Disney imprint Freedom Fire Press.
+The anthology centers stories about girlhood from 15 authors of the Black diaspora including Elise Bryant, Sharon M. Draper, Kekla Magoon, and Ibi Zoboi.
+Black Girl Power received a starred review from Kirkus Reviews and was a USA Today bestseller.